Origin and History

 During the Seven Years' War, the regiment was commanded by:

 - from April 1755 to October 1772: Major-General George, Earl of Albemarle

 In April 1763, the light troop was disbanded at Putney.

 Service during the War

-As of May 30 1759, the regiment was stationed in England and counted 2 squadrons for a total of 390 men.
-It was not involved in any campaign during the war.
+As of May 30, 1759, the regiment was stationed in England and counted 2 squadrons for a total of 390 men.
+On November 7, it marched to Hounslow and Brentford.

 |Coat||double breasted red lined light blue with yellow buttons and very narrow yellow buttonholes grouped 3 by 3